simonmichael/ZWiki/tests/README.txt

 The Zwiki unit tests.

-These have not been tested with versions other than Zope 2.7 recently.
 See http://zopewiki.org/TestingZope for help with running these.
 They require
 - the ZopeTestCase package, installed under SOFTWARE_HOME/lib/python/Testing